National Brain Awareness Week 2013

 - Dr. Ting Wang, Assistant Professor of Psychiatry and Neuroscience

-The Brain Awareness Fair runs from 4:00 to 7:00 pm at the Mount Sinai Medical Center (1468 Madison Avenue, at 100th St.) in the Annenberg West Lobby.
+The Brain Awareness Fair runs from 4:00 to 7:00 pm at the Mount Sinai Health System (1468 Madison Avenue, at 100th St.) in the Annenberg West Lobby.

 Created by Neuroscience graduate students in 2011, SNOP is a group of Icahn School of Medicine at Mount Sinai students, postdocs, and research associates, which promotes neuroscience education by working with public school students in and around East Harlem.
 SNOP visits local classrooms to increase community knowledge about neuroscience and brain research through hands-on activities, while encouraging students to think about careers in Science, Technology, Engineering, and Mathematics (STEM).
 The group works closely with the Center for Multicultural and Community Affairs and is supported by the Friedman Brain Institute, the Dana Alliance for Brain Initiatives (The Dana Foundation), and the Greater NYC Chapter of the Society for Neuroscience.